Sound Mixer Services

 Production sound mixers on Sound Devices 833 / 888 / Scorpio, Zaxcom Nova, and Lectrosonics SRc / DSQD wireless RF anchoring CDMX Mexican Spanish neutral-standard scripted dialogue capture

-On the ground, IFT (Instituto Federal de Telecomunicaciones) wireless frequency licensing is mandatory and strictly enforced (the Mexican federal RF coordination framework).
-STIC and STPC sound-crew union framing, IATSE Local 695 (Production Sound Technicians) reciprocal plan via USMCA cover cross-border, IMSS workers' comp mandatory, ATA Carnet via SAT/Aduanas for RF kit imports, 16% IVA, ISR, peso settlement (MXN ~17-18:1 USD).
+Here is how it adds up.
+On the ground, IFT (Instituto Federal de Telecomunicaciones) wireless frequency licensing is required and strictly enforced (the Mexican federal RF planning framework).
+STIC and STPC sound-crew union framing, IATSE Local 695 (Production Sound Technicians) reciprocal plan via USMCA cover cross-border, IMSS workers' comp required, ATA Carnet via SAT/Aduanas for RF kit imports, 16% IVA, ISR, peso settlement (MXN ~17-18:1 USD).
 CDMX 2,240m altitude, hurricane-season June-November coastal-wind protocols, Yucatán/Chiapas 70-95% humidity, and Sonoran/Chihuahuan winter-dawn protocols govern field operations.

 ACT 03